evanbennett/scala-uri/README.md

 ## Replacing Query String Parameters

+TODO: This section needs to be updated.
+Move it to [Transforming URIs](#transforming-uris)?

 If you wish to replace all existing query string parameters with a given name, you can use the `uri.replaceParams()` method:

 ```scala